AUTplayed/ytdl-ui/README.md

 apiKey=<yourkey>
 ```
 if you don't have one yet, you can get one for free at https://console.developers.google.com
+or
+[here](https://developers.google.com/youtube/v3/getting-started) is step by step tutorial to get your own youtube v3 api key by google itself.

 ### How to start